IrisChase/reprodyne/README.md

 You may think that an object should only do one thing, and that anything else should be handled by other objects.
 Child objects, perhaps.
 This was actually the driving motivion *for* subscopes.
 Working this way, you simply register the scope of a primary object, and then any child objects use subscopes, this way the *hierarchy* of excution is preserved but not the order of the subscopes.
 You could track the addresses of all these child objects, but that could become unwieldy, it's hard enough to guarantee the order of allocation of a bunch of root objects, much less all of their children, grandchildren, etc...

 ## Interceptors and Validators

+An intercept function takes a value, and in record mode, saves it against the scope/subscope pair, along with the frame ID, and then returns it to your code like nothing ever happened.

+In playback mode, it is exactly the same *interface,* but the intercepted value is discarded and Reprodyne attempts to retrieve one saved previously to be returned so your code runs exactly as it did in record mode.

+Care must be taken to ensure that you intercept all *true* indeterminate values.
+Otherwise you'll simply get "almost deterministic" behaviour.

+If anything is amiss with the number of calls to a given scope, or there is a difference in frame ID or the like, then a playback error will be raised.

+Validators are just like interceptors, but they return nothing, and so in playback mode they attempt to compare the provided value against a stored one.

+Errors are likewise the same for validators but they will additionally raise a playback error if the stored value is different than the provided one.

+Currently, validators can validate strings and hashes of bitmaps.

 ## A trivial Example
 (maybe delete the above paragraph)